Skip to main content

 bandwidth and low latency.

-network supporting the research and education community within a
+specialised network by operators supporting the research and

-specific country or region.
-NRENs provide high-speed connectivity
+education community within a specific country or region.
+NRENs

-and other services tailored to the needs of academic and research
+provide high-speed connectivity and other services tailored to the

 Remote direct memory access (RDMA): Enables one networked node to

-computer's operating system or interrupting either nodes's
+computer's operating system or interrupting either nodes

 processing.
 This helps minimise latency and maximise throughput,